Jaytee4000/data-analytics-portfolio/README.md

 1. Define the business problem
 2. Clean and prepare the data
-3. Explore and analyze trends
+3. Explore and analyse trends
-4. Build dashboards or visualizations
+4. Build dashboards or visualisations
 5. Communicate insights and recommendations

 ---